 Boot knives are traditionally a last-resort self-defense tool for fighting in close quarters.
 (See also best knives for self defense.)
-While they still serve this purpose, some can also double as a survival knife or EDC.
+While they still serve this purpose, some can double as survival knives or EDC.

 Before you buy, you’ll need to check knife-carrying laws in your area, as carrying a double-edged blade in many places is illegal.
-In this guide, we’ve covered both short and long knives as well as single and double-edged blades, so you should be able to find a boot knife to meet your needs.
+In this guide, we’ve covered short and long knives and single and double-edged blades, so you should be able to find a boot knife to meet your needs.

-Whether you’re in a combat situation or out on a hunting trip, it never hurts to have a backup plan.
+Whether in a combat situation or on a hunting trip, it never hurts to have a backup plan.

 Best Boot Knife Reviews

-Best Budget Option: Smith & Wesson SWGRT9B Fixed Blade Knife
+Best Overall: Smith & Wesson SWGRT9B Fixed Blade Knife

 Blade length: 4.7 in | Total length: 9 in | Blade material: 7Cr17MoV | Weight: 7.7 oz